hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 a khārkhoḍa, which would itself need some labor in the first place.
 But now we have two to deal with.
 What if the girl goes into the khārkhoḍa, while the Orissan continues to haunt Vidrum?”
-Somakhya: “Ah\! that can happen.
+Somakhya: “Ah! that can happen.
 Did the girl look like someone familiar?”
 Vidrum: “I think she looked East Asian.
 Very strange, right?”
-Lootika: “Indeed\!”
+Lootika: “Indeed!”
 Vidrum: “How long might it take you to set up that khārkhoḍa thingie?
 Can you make two?”
 Lootika: “It could easily take Somakhya a day.
 If I ask Vrishchika’s